fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 With topological sorting, we already have a powerful way of transforming a DAG into an actionable sequence of operations for producing a value.
-However, we generally split the whole DAG into explicit trees.
-This makes the DAG easier to understand by neatly separating the computation required by each output.
+However, the compile does not execute the DAG directly.
+Rather, it splits the DAG into trees and then evaluates each tree independently.

 ## frontend/forest.py: Tree Partitioning